 - what the tax professional should understand about the "tax gap" as it relates to Schedule C filers;

-- when and how revenues and expenses are to be reported;
+- how and when revenues and expenses are to be reported;

 Presented by the National Society of Tax Professionals, www.nstp.org.

-29. The Tax Professional's Guide to Understanding the Importance of the Substantiation of Business Expense Deductions
+31. The Tax Professional's Guide to Understanding the Importance of Properly Substantiating Business Expense Deductions

-(T) (F) This presentation provides tax professionals with information to educate their clients on the importance of understanding what is and what is not an allowable business expense, as well as how to determine what is an "ordinary and necessary" expense under Internal Revenue Code 162.
+(T) (F) This presentation provides tax professionals with information to educate their clients on the importance of understanding what is and what is not an allowable business expense, as well as, how to determine what is an "ordinary and necessary" expense under Internal Revenue Code (IRC) 162.
 The course will discuss the proper substantiation for verifying deductions and the importance of good record keeping for tax purposes.
+The course also discusses the 20 percent accuracy-related penalty imposed on taxpayers for negligent and inaccurate record keeping.
 Presented by the National Society of Tax Professionals, www.nstp.org.

 (E) (F) This course will explore the critical role that tax professionals play in helping to ensure the highest level of ethics and integrity in federal tax administration.
 Participants will learn how the Treasury Inspector General for Tax Administration (TIGTA) works with tax professionals to address allegations of preparer and IRS employee misconduct.
 The course will also focus on raising awareness of the latest IRS impersonation schemes, including the IRS Impersonation Phone Fraud Scam, and what preparers can do to help educate their clients to ensure that they don't become the next victim.